zzhangjii/learning-library/workshops/security-cloud-day/services/idcs/contents/IDP-Social.md

 Administrators, End-Users

-## Demo Logistics
+## Logistics

 G-suite account for **Google** authentication provider configuration.
-For this demonstration, we will be using necessary parameters from a pre-existing account.
+For this exercise, we will be using necessary parameters from a pre-existing account.

 ## Configure IDCS to use Google Provider
 `(Persona: Administrators)`